department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/_sitewide-epic.md

 - [ ] Usability research
 - [ ] Drupal
   - [ ] New config, fields, or entities
+    - [ ] Content modeling is required
-  - [ ] Revisions to existing config, fields, or entities
+  - [ ] Revisions to existing config, fields, or entities -- Content modeling _may_ be required, tbd scope
   - [ ] Editor Change management is required in either case
   - [ ] Knowledge Base article creation or updates are required in either case
 - [ ] Vets-api (Ruby)